reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ### Social Media

+---

 ## Cultural Considerations

+### Date of Sprint
+Sprints should be scheduled around major national and religious holidays.
+A Saturday is ideal in many cities, but a weekend day may not be ideal in France.
+In Israel, the weekend is a Friday and Saturday and their days off are Sunday and Monday.
+In some locations a weekday event may be more ideal.
+Explore your cultural and business norms for an ideal day that works for the participants and contributor.
+No day will work for everyone, but pick a day that works for most of the organizers and participants and venue availability.

 ### Photography
 It is important to take photographs and share on social media to bring visibility to women in data science, scikit-learn and open source.
 It is also important to be respectful of people's preferences and expectations for photography.